cramosqa/github-user-search-v1/README.md

 ## 9. Test Reporting

 After the tests have completed, Robot Framework will generate output files (e.g., log.html, report.html) in the same directory as the test suite.

-Open these files in a web browser to view detailed logs and reports of test execution.
+Open these files in a web browser to view detailed logs and reports of test execution.y

 It's possible to export failed tests to create Trello or Jira cards (not done).

 ## 10. Test Closure